oboystaff/myprojects/README.md

 # myprojects
-This was website was developed for chipscare company located in Kumasi Ghana.
+This website was developed for chipscare company located in Kumasi Ghana opposite Kumasi Technical University.